5 Two Parameters

 We use a simple linear model:

-• The model has two unknown parameters: \(\mu\) and \(\sigma\).
+• The model has three unknown parameters: \(\beta_0\), \(\beta_1\), and \(\sigma\).
 Before we can do anything else we need to estimate the values of these parameters.
 Can we ever know their exact value?
 No!
 Perfection lies only in God’s own R code.
-But, by using a Bayesian approach similar to what we used in Chapters Chapter 2 and Chapter 4, we will be able to create a posterior probability distribution for each parameter.
+But, by using an approach similar to what we used in Chapters Chapter 2 and Chapter 4, we will be able to create a posterior probability distribution for each parameter.

 • The model is wrong, as are all models.